Yashpandey-radius/precommit/README.md

+Hello User
+Follow these two steps:-

-Add install.sh in the project root
+1- Add install.sh in the project root

-Add .pre-commit-config.yaml in the project root
+2- Add .pre-commit-config.yaml in the project root